digitalocean/container-blueprints/DOKS-CI-CD/README.md

 kubectl apply -f https://storage.googleapis.com/tekton-releases/dashboard/previous/v0.28.0/tekton-dashboard-release.yaml
 ```

-**Note:** Tekton Dashboard requires Tekton Pipelines to be installed first as a dependency as described in the [Provisioning Tekton Pipelines](#provisioning-tekton-pipelines) section.
-By default, it uses the `tekton-pipelines` to create required resources.
+**Note:** Tekton Dashboard requires Tekton Pipelines to be installed first as a dependency, as described in the [Provision Tekton Pipelines](#provision-tekton-pipelines) section.
+By default, it uses the `tekton-pipelines` namespace to create required resources.

 Next, check if the Tekton Dashboard installation was successful: